isovera/isovera.github.io/drupal-design-guide/index.md

 #### Identify the client’s capabilities

-Client’s have a limited amount of time and resources.
+Clients have a limited amount of time and resources.
 Do they have a dedicated content creator?
 Will they have time allocated to work on the content of that special feature?
 Do they have access to Photoshop and are they comfortable working with HTML?
 Don’t assume they will use the tools that  you have access to as a designer.
 Limit content to what the client can provide and maintain.

 ### Resilient, not brittle